mkriscodes/mkriscodes/README.md

 ### Hi there 👋

 # About Me:
-I'm a front-end engineer.
+I'm a Front-End Developer.
 Currently advancing my skills in Javascript and ReactJS

 ## 🌐 Socials: